cvravi9/Benchmarking_SVCs/Positions_SNPs_Indels/README.md

 # Positions, SNPs and INDELs

 A single-nucleotide polymorphism is a substitution of a single nucleotide at a specific position in the genome that is present in a sufficiently large fraction of the population.
-In this section, snps from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/
+Indel is a molecular biology term for an insertion or deletion of bases in the genome of an organism.
+In this section, Positions, SNPs and INDELs from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/

 ## Inputs